-- To prepare students for effective public speaking, group discussion, and interviews. - To explain how to study and validate various information sources such as websites, business documents, and professional journals. - To teach how to carry out self development and self assessment. - To prepare students to produce effective technical documents.
+- To discuss and explain technical writing and professional communication along with the importance of Ethics, etiquette, and Values. - To prepare students for effective public speaking, group discussion, and interviews. - To explain how to study and validate various information sources such as websites, business documents, and professional journals. - To teach how to carry out self development and self assessment. - To prepare students to produce effective technical documents.